rogerhung1006/kkbox_churn_prediction/README.md

 - **uniq_rate**: The ratio between the number of unique songs a user had listened to and the number of total songs he/she had listen to.
 - **listening_type**: There are three types of listeners, loyalist_type, normal_type, and switcher_type.
 If the percentage of the number of songs a user played for >75% of their total duration over the number of all songs played is higher than 80%, the user is defined as a loyalist type of listener.
 For more detailed information, please check out my jupyter notebook.

+### Model results
+For this project, I used four classification models.
+One simple linear classification model: Logistic Regression, and three non-linear tree-based models: Random Forest, Gradient Boosted tree, and Extreme Gradient Boosting tree.
+Here are the results

+We see that XGBoost is the game winner, with Logistic Regression being the runner-up (much to my surprise).
+XGBoost has been proving its effectiveness on Data Science projects for a while, and, in this project, it provided the best results among the models.
+For that reason, XGBoost algorithm would be our choice for the churn prediction model.
+According to Chen and Guestrin, the most important advantage of XGBoost is its scalability, which makes the technique adaptable to all sorts of different problems.
+XGBoost is an optimized version of the gradient boosting algorithm in terms of speed, handling missing values, and avoiding overfitting.
+For those who are interested in knowing more about the modeling as well as feature selection process, please check out the code.
+I also tried using the resampling methods to deal with the imbalance classification problem and for better prediction, but the results turned out to be not that satisfactory.

+### Interpretation

+## Survival Analysis